tatomyr/reactive-todo/README.md

 should have an unique id attribute defined.
 This allows the DOM updater to decouple changed elements and replase only them.
+Ideally, you'd always wrap your component in some wrapper tag with an `id` and not change its tags on the spot.
+Use a `static wrapper` around your component, you may say.
+Your top-level component must always have an id defined on its wrapper.
+Otherwise rerender may run inconsistently.

 To set up store for your application you have to implement a provider via `createStore` method.